Santa Ana Refuge & Asylum Lawyer

 Caring Advocacy Focused on Your Goals - Call (949) 478-4963

 As an immigrant himself, Attorney Yekrangi understands the hurdles you face and has a passion for helping people through their immigration matters.
 He can look at every implication of your case, not just the narrow scope of the immediate problem.
-At our Santa Ana law firm, we see the big picture.
+At our Santa Ana law firm, we see the big picture and consider how your asylum case could affect your long-term options.

 Choosing an asylum lawyer can be one of the most critical decisions in your life.
 With the complex landscape of immigration law, having a knowledgeable and compassionate attorney by your side can significantly impact the outcome of your situation.
 We are prepared to offer you strategic advice, comfort in knowing that your legal rights are being protected, and a clear path forward based on your circumstances.